COVID-19 update: All of New Zealand is now at Red. More information.

 With Massey’s Master of Applied Linguistics, you’ll help make second-language teaching work in a multilingual world.

-The Master of Applied Linguistics provides professionals in all areas of second-language teaching, including Teaching English to Speakers of Other Languages (TESOL), with a qualification that meets their specific combination of professional and research needs.
-This combination is increasingly important in both domestic and international settings.
+The Master of Applied Linguistics provides professionals in all areas of second-language teaching (including Teaching English to Speakers of Other Languages (TESOL) with a combination of professional and research skills which is increasingly important in both domestic and international settings.

 Massey’s research strengths include:

 - mother tongue maintenance

 - online second-language communities

 - distance/online language learning